R/term-extract.R

 a dataframe with three columns listing all individual term

-occurrences in the provided text source, where occur
+occurrences in the provided text source, where occur is the

-publication date associated with an original token
+publication date associated with an original token, which has been

-; if no stemming has been applied the term
+processed/reduced to term; if no stemming has been applied the term

 and token in the result are identical

-) is split with a word tokenizer, default
+Text input (textColumn) is split with a word tokenizer, default

-) are removed and
+stopwords (see tidytext) are removed and

 tokens are further processed and filtered according to the function's